 I am a recognised CBT therapist with a number of private healthcare providers.
 Please contact your healthcare provider in the first instance for an authorisation number.

-CBT therapy is available in clinics in Stroud and Cirencester and through telephone and video calls.
+CBT therapy is available in Stroud and through telephone and video calls.